KDE/websites-openraster-org/baseline/layer-stack-spec.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 The operation to use when rendering this stack or layer over its backdrop.
+It is also called the blending mode.

 The effect is to be calculated as described in `Compositing-1:
 General Formula for Compositing and
 Blending <http://www.w3.org/TR/compositing-1/#generalformula>`__, namely
 as combinations of a colour *blending function* and a Porter-Duff alpha